Create Beautiful Handmade Bound Books

 Course Overview

-In this 6-week course, we will explore the heart of Italian culture through the captivating world of Italian cinema, and authentic Italian cooking.
+In this six-week course, we will explore the heart of Italian culture through the captivating world of Italian cinema, and authentic Italian cooking.
 Each week, we will engage with a selected film, watching the original Italian with English subtitles, followed by a group discussion.
 Beginning with a masterpiece of Italian Neorealism, we will journey through a selection of contemporary films, each offering a unique window into Italy’s regional diversity, historical heritage, rich traditions, family life, and everyday culture.

 Our final session will take place at Cucinato Studio, where we will prepare and share a meal inspired by the films we have watched together, under the instruction of a professional chef.